 3 min read

-Payday filing will change the way businesses report employee pay, employee taxes, and KiwiSaver contributions to Inland Revenue.
+Payday filing has changed the way businesses report employee pay, employee taxes, and KiwiSaver contributions to Inland Revenue.
 We walk you through the main points.

 Summary of payday filing changes

-Payday filing is a new regulation for how businesses tell Inland Revenue (IRD) about their payroll activity.
+Since 1 April 2019, payday filing has become the regulation for how businesses tell Inland Revenue (IRD) about their payroll activity.
 Under payday filing, hiring businesses:

 must submit payroll reports after each pay run